tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Save the player
-Currently, if we wanted to change a property of the 2D player, for example the sprite, we would have to go into every scene with the 2D player and change it manually.
+Currently, if we wanted to change a property of the 2D player, for example, the sprite, we would have to go into every scene with the 2D player and change it manually.
 This is not **very time efficient** and can produce **many bugs**.
 Let's save the player as a scene and replace it in all the 2D scenes.

 1. **Open** the `debug_2d_scene.tscn` scene (or any one of the three 2D scenes)
 2. **Right-click** the `Player2D` node